Coping with Exam Stress: What Really Helps 2026 | Spickprofi

 • The feeling of being unprepared is the biggest stress amplifier — a concrete plan helps immediately.

-• Knowing all options makes you calmer for the exam — including planning for contingencies.
+• Knowing all options makes you calmer for the exam — even accounting for the worst-case scenario.

 What is exam stress — and what is it not?